Water Stewardship Oversight Group

 He is a director of McKenzie & Co.
 Ltd, Chartered Accountants and The Family Farm Consulting Company Ltd, a registered member of the NZIPM and is currently the Independent Chairman of Waitaki Irrigators Collective Ltd.

 Fraser believes that the Waitaki River and associated catchments are central to our community and that they deliver economic, social and cultural well-being to a wide and diverse range of stakeholders.

 Rhys, together with his wife Emily and their four children, are dairy farmers in the Awamoko catchment of the Waitaki River.

 Rhys completed a Bachelor of Agriculture at Lincoln before converting a 550ha property to dairy and dairy support in Omakau, Central Otago.
 The sale of this property allowed for a move back to Brookstead Ltd in the Waitaki valley where they currently milk 1000 cows on 300ha.

 Rhys sees value in having a collaborative approach to water management through the involvement of all interested parties.
-Rhys sees the role of Waitaki Water as bringing together those people who value the water in the Waitaki Valley and appreciate its importance to the wider community, and as building relationships whilst improving water outcomes of all kinds.
+Rhys sees the role of WIC’s Water Stewardship Group as bringing together those people who value the water in the Waitaki Valley and appreciate its importance to the wider community, and as building relationships whilst improving water outcomes of all kinds.

 Elsa graduated from the University of Pretoria in South Africa with a Bachelor of Science degree majoring in Botany and Zoology and obtained a Masters Degree in Business Administration from said University.
 Elsa also has a PhD in Energy and Sustainability from the University of Cape Town, South Africa.